 Learn more about Elsevier’s Drug Patient Education today!
 Empower and engage your patients to use medication safely.

-VALSARTAN; HYDROCHLOROTHIAZIDE (val SAR tan; hye droe klor oh THYE a zide) is a combination of an angiotensin II receptor blocker and a diuretic.
-It treats high blood pressure.
+VALSARTAN; HYDROCHLOROTHIAZIDE (val SAR tan; hye droe klor oh THYE a zide) treats high blood pressure.
+It relaxes your blood vessels and helps your kidneys remove more fluid through the urine, which lowers blood pressure.
+It is a combination of an ARB and diuretic.

 Keep out of the reach of children and pets.

 Store at room temperature between 20 and 25 degrees C (68 and 77 degrees F).
 Protect from moisture.
 Keep the container tightly closed.
-Get rid of any unused medicine after the expiration date.
+Get rid of any unused medication after the expiration date.

 They need to know if you have any of these conditions: